-In certain circumstances, a department would like an exception, or posting waiver, where the intention is to hire a current employee into a new position OR hiring someone outside of the University into a current/new position without conducting an open, competitive search process .
-These circumstances would be when a candidate is uniquely qualified or possesses a specialized skill, focus area, knowledge, and/or qualifications.
+In certain circumstances, a department may request an exception to the hiring process, also known as a posting/search waiver, if the department's intention is to hire a current employee into a new position OR to hire someone from outside of the University into a current or new position, without conducting an open, competitive search process.

-Posting Waiver exceptions will be used sparingly and can be highly criticized by the Department of Labor, which can lead to potential violations of federal regulations.
+Posting/search waivers should be requested sparingly, must be approved, and are criticized by the Department of Labor, which can lead to potential violations of federal regulations.

 An internal candidate is any current employee hired through the Human Resources posting or posting waiver process.